Alexander Shumsky

 Oleksandr Yakovych Shumskyi (Олександр Якович Шумський), also known as Alexander Yakovlevich Shumsky (Александр Яковлевич Шумский; 2 December 1890 – 18 September 1946) was a Ukrainian communist and activist.
-He was one of the leaders of the national communism movement in Ukraine and actively supported Ukrainization.
+He was one of the leaders of the national communist movement in Ukraine and actively supported Ukrainization.
 He was one of the victims of the Stalinist regime, being arrested and killed by the NKVD in 1946.
 He was rehabilitated in 1958, during the period of De-Stalinization.

 Biography

 Early life and 1905 Revolution

 Shumsky was born in the village of Turchynka, (Note: Some records indicate that he was born either in Borova Rudnya, Volhynian Governorate or Borova Rudnya, Kiev Governorate.)
 Volhynian Governorate (today Zhytomyr Oblast) in a family of foresters.
 The State Archives of Zhytomyr Oblast identify his parents as Yakiv Danylovych and Yeva.

 Shumsky himself wrote that he was born in a family of "batrak" (poor farmer-serfs).
 Yuriy Shapoval indicates that Shumsky was not fully truthful about his origins, possibly due to the practice of characterising oneself in early Soviet history as coming from the lower class.
 In reality Shumsky's father Yakiv Danylovych, who worked as a forester for the landowner Mikhail Muravyov, had noble origins.
 Shumsky's grandfather Danylo Yakovych was a second generation priest, who had been assigned to the village of Turchynka in 1862.

 He finished school in 1906, either at a village school or a two-year church parish school.
 After school, he worked at a sawmill and from 1908 as a land surveyor's assistant in the land reclamation commission.

 In 1908 he joined the workers' movement and the Ukrainian Social Democratic League ("Spilka").
 (Note: political party active during the 1905 Russian Revolution and in association with the Russian Social Democratic Labour Party) In 1909, he participated in a strike at a local sawmill.

 In 1911 Shumsky began night school at the Shanyavsky Moscow City People's University, but never finished.
 During that period he participated in the Ukrainian socialist club in Moscow and later became a member of the Ukrainian Party of Socialist Revolutionaries (UPSR).
 In 1915 he received the certificate of matura through expedited testing and enrolled in the Moscow veterinary school, but his studies were interrupted by World War I after he was arrested for spreading "revolutionary literature" and sent to serve military duty at the South Western Front.